lcswillems/rl-starter-files/README.md

 **Note:** `U` gives the update number, `F` the total number of frames, `FPS` the number of frames per second, `D` the total duration, `rR:μσmM` the mean, std, min and max reshaped return per episode, `F:μσmM` the mean, std, min and max number of frames per episode, `H` the entropy, `V` the value, `pL` the policy loss, `vL` the value loss and `∇` the gradient norm.

-During training, logs might also be plotted in Tensorboard if `--tb` is added.
+During training, logs are also plotted in Tensorboard:

 <p><img src="README-rsrc/train-tensorboard.png"></p>

-**Note:** `tensorboardX` package is required and can be installed with `pip3 install tensorboardX`.

 <h2 id="scripts-visualize">scripts/visualize.py</h2>